Chrishjordan/hand-tools-with-life-time-warranty/README.md

 Upgrade your toolkit with professional grade tools built for performance and durability.

-Explore Jonard’s full collection of Electrician Scissors, Screwdrivers & Nut Drivers, and Wrench Tools today engineered for technicians who demand the best.
+Explore Jonard’s full collection of [Electrician scissors](https://jonard.com/hand-tools/scissors-knives), Screwdrivers & Nut Drivers, and Wrench Tools today engineered for technicians who demand the best.